bmw-tech/widget_driver/README.md

 - [Source code](widget_driver/example)

-A Flutter example app showing how to set up all dependencies and how to use the WidgetDriver framework.
+A Flutter example app showing how to set up all dependencies and how to use the WidgetDriver framework and how to test your widgets and drivers.